Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Due to cross-breeding, these animals come in different colors and patterns.
 However, the most prominent pattern is the classic black and white.
 Other skunk patterns range from brown, grey, spotted lavender, and white and cream.

-Skunks are adaptable creatures and can easily thrive in different habitats provided there’s shelter and food.
-These animals prefer to live within 2 miles of a water source, therefore will rarely travel far from their established homes.
+Skunks are adaptable creatures and can easily thrive in different habitats provided that there’s shelter and food.
+These animals prefer to live within 2 miles of a water source, so they will rarely travel far from their established homes.

-If you are looking for their habitat, you are more likely to find them in hollowed-out logs, animal burrows, tree hollows, and underneath porches.
+If you are looking for their habitat, you are likely to find them in hollowed-out logs, animal burrows, and tree hollows and underneath porches.
 When they can’t access shelter options, they dig their own burrows.

 skunk